 Students who become sick or injured at school will be taken to the main office.
-The parents will be notified so that the student can be picked up promptly.
+911 will be called if warranted, our Safety and Security Officer will be brought in, and then the parents will be notified so that the student can be picked up promptly.
 The school will perform minimal first aid in the case of an accident.
 Students requiring emergency medical attention will be taken to Wayne Memorial Hospital or Immediate Care of Goldsboro for treatment.

-DROP OFF AND PICK UP
+DROP-OFF AND PICK-UP

 Students may arrive on campus any time after 7:30 AM.
+For safety and security purposes, our doors will not open until 7:30 AM.
 Students in grades 6-8 are normally dropped off and picked up at the middle entrance (flagpole).
 Students in grades 9-12 can be dropped off in the gym parking lot.
 If you have multiple children in different grades, please feel free to drop off at one location.
 If your student is arriving after 8:00 AM, they must enter through the main office entrance and sign in.
 Failure to properly sign in will result in either a tardy or an unexcused absence.
-Students not picked up or in a supervised after school activity by 3:20 PM will be required to go to after-school study hall.
+Students not picked up or in a supervised after-school activity by 3:20 PM will be required to go to after-school study hall.